TheArjunAgarwal/haskell2025/chapters-typ/ch01_functions.typ

 The language of writing mathematics is fundamentally based on two things -
 - *Symbols:* such as $0,1,2,3,x,y,z,n,alpha,gamma,delta,NN,QQ,RR,in,<,>,f,g,h,=>,forall,exists$ etc.
 and
-- *Chains of Symbols:* which are sentences or phrases made by chaining together these symbols, such as
+- *Expressions:* which are sentences or phrases made by chaining together these symbols, such as
   - $x^3 dot x^5 + x^2 + 1$
   - $f(g(x,y),f(a,h(v),c),h(h(h(n))))$
   - $forall alpha in RR " " exists L in RR " " forall epsilon > 0 " " exists delta > 0 " " | x - alpha | < delta => | f(x) - f (alpha) | < epsilon$